TABLETS and ORAL SOLUTION

 Things you must not do

-Do not stop taking Kaletra or change the dose without first checking with your doctor.
+Do not stop taking Kaletra, or lower the dosage, without checking with your doctor.

 Do not let yourself run out of medicine over weekends or on holidays.

 Things to be careful of